google/keytransparency/README.md

 Key Transparency provides a lookup service for generic records and a public, tamper-proof audit log of all record changes.
-While being publicly auditable, individual records are only revealed in response to queries for specific ids.
+While being publicly auditable, individual records are only revealed in response to queries for specific IDs.

 Key Transparency can be used as a public key discovery service to authenticate users and provides a mechanism to keep the service accountable.
 It can be used